My Sister's Keeper (novel): Characters

-Development history

 Publication history

 Picoult, Jodi.
 My Sister's Keeper.
 Atria Books: New York, 2004; ISBN 9781416549178/ISBN 141654917X.

 Critical reception

 In review for The Washington Post, Katherine Arie described some of the characters as unconvincing, such as Brian, who is "too good to be true", Jesse, "a poster child for self-destructive behavior", and Kate, who is "as weak and wispy on the page as she's supposed to be in life", but ultimately called the book "a thrill to read".

-In 2009 the American Library Association (ALA) and the office for Intellectual Freedom named My Sister's Keeper the seventh out of ten most frequently challenged books in the US.
-Schools and libraries attempted to ban the book due to its mature themes.
+In 2009, the American Library Association (ALA) and the office for Intellectual Freedom named My Sister's Keeper the seventh out of ten most frequently challenged books in the US.
+The book has been a frequent target of censorship challenges in schools and public libraries.

 Adaptations

 New Line Cinema adapted My Sister's Keeper into a feature film, which was directed by Nick Cassavetes and released on June 26, 2009.
 It starred Cameron Diaz as Sara and Alec Baldwin as Campbell.
 Kate and Anna were played respectively by Sofia Vassilieva and Abigail Breslin.

-The film features an alternate ending and more emphasis on certain subplots while entirely eliminating others.
-This was against the wishes of Picoult.
+The film features an alternate ending and more emphasis on certain subplots while entirely eliminating others, which went against the wishes of Picoult.